Frequently Asked Questions

 Do I need to apply to both the Graduate School and to the Department of Chemistry & Biochemistry?

-To submit a graduate application, you will need to send official TOEFL scores, and official transcripts and diplomas to Graduate Admissions, and a $60 application fee for US students/$60 application fee for international students.
+To submit a graduate application, you will need to send official TOEFL & GRE scores through ETS, and official transcripts and diplomas to Graduate Admissions, and a $60 application fee for US students and international students.
 Graduate School forms and information are available from their web site, http://www.depts.ttu.edu/gradschool/.
-We will forward any official materials that we receive to the Graduate Admission’s office for you, i.e. you only need to send these materials once.
+Please send all documents to the department of Chemistry & Biochemistry and we will forward any official materials that we receive to the Graduate Admission's office for you, i.e. you only need to send these materials once.
+Due to the extremely high volume of documents Graduate Admission receives, sending documents to Graduate Admission greatly delays the completion of your application with us.
+Please send the documents to the Department of Chemistry.

 Where should I send my application materials?